 Investigating areas of risk

-Management competence and governance
+Management and governance arrangements

 We will consider that in the context of the business model itself, and the nature of the arrangements that need to be put in place to ensure safe and effective practice and compliance with our requirements.
 For example: